luozhihua/tree-utils/documentation.md

 ### @.levelDown(node)
 <hr/>
-Move a node down to end of children of previous siblings.
+Move the given node down to end of children of previous siblings.

 **Kind**: instance method of [<code>Tree</code>](#Tree)